Tropical Cyclone Alex could form off the coast of Quintana Roo

 For this Thursday, heavy rains are forecast in regions of Chiapas, Oaxaca, and Quintana Roo, and very heavy rains in areas of Campeche, Tabasco, and Yucatan; as well as strong winds with gusts of 60 to 70 kilometers per hour and waves of two to three meters high on the coasts of Quintana Roo and Yucatan.

 Likewise, heavy showers are expected in areas of Chihuahua, Durango, State of Mexico, Guerrero, Puebla, Veracruz and Zacatecas; rain showers in Mexico City, Coahuila, Colima, Hidalgo, Jalisco, Michoacán, Morelos, Nayarit, San Luis Potosí, Tamaulipas and Tlaxcala, and isolated rains in Nuevo León, Querétaro and Sinaloa.

 The rains will be accompanied by electrical discharges and possible hail, it warned.

 Strong winds with gusts of 60 to 70 kilometers per hour and "tolvaneras" are expected in Chihuahua, and gusts of 50 to 60 kilometers per hour in Aguascalientes, Coahuila, Durango, Guanajuato, northern Jalisco, Nuevo Leon, San Luis Potosi, Tamaulipas, Tabasco coast and Zacatecas.

-In Mexico, the tropical cyclone season began on May 15 in the Pacific Ocean and on June 1 in the Atlantic Ocean.
+In Mexico, the tropical cyclone season begins on May 15 in the Pacific Ocean and on June 1 in the Atlantic Ocean.
 In both oceans, the season will end on November 30.

 What is a tropical cyclone?